josephbak/nyc-leading-causes-of-death/README.md

 # NYC Leading Causes of Death Visualizer
-This project visualizes the leading causes of death using Streamlit

 ## Description
+This project interactively visualizes the leading causes of death in NYC using Streamlit accordint to race and gender.

 ## Getting Started
 ### Dependencies